LogSentinel/sentinel-trails-documentation/agent/configuring-agent.rst

 3. Customize the ``logsentinel-agent.yaml`` file in the installation directory
 4. Go to Services and start the LogSentinelAgent service

+Note: if you are going to collect Windows event logs from other machines, you need a series of permissions configurations `described in detail here <https://techblog.bozho.net/remote-log-collection-on-windows/>`_

 Configuring the agent
 ---------------------
 Configuring the agent is done via a straightforward YAML file.
 All properties are `described in the documentation <https://github.com/LogSentinel/logsentinel-agent/blob/master/configuration.md>`_ .
 Below is a sample setup that listens to a Windows log as well as a MS SQL Audit trail: